systemd-networkd-wait-online.service, systemd-networkd-wait-online — Wait for network to come online

 option is specified multiple times, then systemd-networkd-wait-online waits

-specified after a colon "
+states can be specified after a colon "

 :".
 Please see